 In addition, the older members of the team make sure that you do things together in the evening such as going out to eat, BBQ, bowling, going to the movies and many other social things that do not require too much effort.

+The regular students only move in once the preseason for all athletes is over.
+Therefore, you also have time to settle in before the school is full of people.
 Of course, the goal of the preseason is not to completely destroy you, but rather for you to get to know each other as people and players while getting in shape.
-Preseason is a great way to start your college experience because by the time you’re done with preseason, you’re already part of the team community.
+Preseason is a great way to start your college experience, because by the time you finish preseason you are already part of the team community.

-After this, the academic semester starts, which is where the full college experience begins.
+Then the academic semester starts, which is where the full college experience begins.
 The perfect combination of sports and studies.

-You can read about the everyday life in College for a Student Athlete right here.Or maybe a little about how college soccer works?
+You can read about a everyday life in college for a Student Athlete right here.
+Or maybe a little about how college football works?